 The GAAC maintains a full authorized complement of seven, well-qualified, diverse, volunteer members who are appointed by Council.
 As required by the AODA, the majority of GAAC members live with one or more disabilities.
 Importantly, all GAAC members are competitively selected by Council for their strong interest in, and commitment to, inclusion as well as for notable expertise and insights into accessibility and to achieve a balance of differing abilities.

-The Committee shall consist of seven (7) Members comprised of:
+The committee shall consist of seven members comprised of:

-The Government of Ontario have provided a great resource guide to members of the GAAC.
+The Government of Ontario has provided a great resource guide to members of the GAAC.

 The Georgina Accessibility Staff Team (GAST)